Human Rights - Armenia

 The Human Rights Fund therefore supports organizations and individuals, that work for human rights worldwide.
 Promoting and protecting human rights worldwide is a priority of the Dutch Government foreign policy.

-The Dutch human rights policy focuses on certain human rights priorities.
+For 2024, the Dutch human rights policy focuses on certain priorities:

 1. Equal rights for women and girls